-(1) Represents the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of awards that were granted to our directors in 2018.
-The grant date fair value of awards granted to our non-management directors was determined based on the closing price of our common stock on the grant date.
-As of December 31, 2018, the stock awards identified herein by Messrs.
-Schwartz, Westerfield and Wilson remain subject to vesting on May 3, 2019.
+(1) Represents the aggregate grant date fair value, computed in accordance with FASB ASC Topic 718, of awards that were granted to our directors in 2019.
+The grant date fair value of awards granted to our non-employee directors was determined based on the closing price of our common stock on the on the date of grant as reported by the NYSE.
+As of December 31, 2019, the stock awards identified herein by Ms. Rice and Messrs.
+Saltzman, Schwartz, Westerfield and Wilson remain subject to vesting on May 3, 2020.
+As of December 31, 2019, each non-employee director owned 6,382 unvested shares of restricted common stock.